Gunther-Schulz/coding-prompts/README.md

 * Make assumptions instead of checking your actual codebase
 * Overlook important dependencies and side effects

-Coding-Clippy is here to get your AI back on track.
+Coding-Clippy is here to have your back and get your AI back on track.

 ## The AI Coding Tool Guide